mjunaidismail/Exercises-Mini_Project-JavaScript-Functions/README.md

 * Authentication
 * DSA

-Aur honestly, JavaScript mein functions strong hona bohat important hai because almost har cheez functions ke around hi hoti hai.
+Because strong fundamentals in **functions and conditions** are the base of almost every programming concept.

 ---

 # 🛠 Technologies Used

 * JavaScript
-* Node.js (for some console-based programs)
+* Node.js (for console-based programs)

 ---